5uryansh/assignment/README.md

 python dataset.py
 ```
 #### Step 3
 Retrieving the data from the document.
+The input is taken from input_output folder -> `query.json` in .json format.
 ```
 python main.py
 ```